bencas21/PlaylistSavior/README.md

 # PlaylistSavior
-An app that creates custom playlist upon user request
+An app that creates custom playlist upon user request using Spotify API and OPEN AI API